 Keep your Amstaff to just dog food (the higher the grade the better), and keep the table scraps away.
-Most dog food manufacturers have specific types of products for different breeds, or at least for a small dog versus big dog.
+Most dog food manufacturers have specific types of products for different breeds, or at least for small dogs versus big dogs.
 Purchase dog food that is specifically made for medium to large dogs.

-For more information on how to choose the best dog food for your pet, you can read some of our articles on the subject, inlcluding:
+For more information on how to choose the best dog food for your pet, you can read some of our articles on the subject, including:

 - Dog Food Ratings: What You Need To Know About Dog Food Reviews Websites

 - Expensive Dog Food Brands: Are They Worth the High Cost?